Janice-Zhong/RPS_games_level_k/README.md

 Bots' levels are different in each block.

-index.html in the file is the old version, and the one out the file is the updated version.
+index.html in the file 'RPS' is the old version, and the one out the file is the updated version.